Last Updated: July 9, 2025 by Nagabhushanam Peddi

 FAQ: Nominating a Registered Agent

-You can choose to act as your own registered agent (as long as you are a resident of Hawaii), appoint a member of your LLC, work with a business attorney, or hire a professional registered agent service (recommended).
+Yes, you can act as your own registered agent as long as you are a resident of Hawaii.
+For privacy and time management purposes, many businesses benefit from hiring a professional registered agent service instead.

 For more information, you can have a look at our What is a Registered Agent article.